smallrye/smallrye-mutiny/.github/ISSUE_TEMPLATE/new-users-template.md

 ---
-name: Issue template (new users)
+name: "New users"
-about: Help new users report issues
+about: "Template and instructions to help new users report issues 👋"
 title: ''
 labels: ''
 assignees: ''